deathworlders/online/content/books/deathworlders/chapter-88-the-turning-gears.md

 "Will...will it be so bad?"

 "I am very good to my friends, Liree.
 Even in 'yer case where you won't be choosin' it.
 An' it's not a one-way street.
 Thing is?
 I'll be loyal to you forever, too.
-I'll be just as trapped, in a sense.
+In a sense I'll be just as trapped, but I don't mind none.
 So, that's the deal: I'm offerin' you a chance 'ta *serve* an' redeem 'yer honor, an' I'm offerin' you somethin' you straight ain't worthy of.
 Perfect love 'fer perfect obedience.
 So..."

-He let go, and straightened up, then *displayed* the full majesty of his being without moving an inch.
+He let go, and straightened up, then *displayed* the full majesty of his being without moving an inch. *Gods,* he was...

+*Beautiful.* Perfect face, perfect voice.
+Perfect *scent,* perfect soul.
 So hugely muscular and hulking he couldn't *possibly* bulge out any bigger *anywhere* on him.
 So vascular and lean it would have been disturbing on any lesser man.
 So flawlessly symmetrical it almost didn't look real.
-And *beautiful,* first and foremost.
-He was living *perfection* with a nearly to-the-skin clipped stud's coat, and he wasn't even showing off.
+He wasn't merely handsome, he was impossibly *beautiful* in every way.
+He was living godly *perfection* with a nearly to-the-skin clipped stud's coat, and he wasn't even showing off.

 He smiled, too.
 Not too big, it was a polite sort of thing.
 An invitation, maybe?
 There, before Liree, a living god revealed himself without a grunt of effort.